 Trees provide a visual enhancement to the environment as well as provide needed shade.
 Many of the areas that will eventually be developed in Murray are agricultural areas that have very few trees.
-To provide the needed preservation of trees during development and the planting of trees after development, the Planning Commission will adopt tree preservation, tree replacement, and tree planting measures.
+To provide the needed preservation of trees during development and the planting of trees after development, the Planning Staff and the Planning Commission will adopt tree preservation, tree replacement, and tree planting measures.
 These measures will protect high quality vegetation, protect natural corridors, and preserve and enhance community tree crown coverage.

-A key element in the development and preservation of trees and green space is the identification of existing high-quality areas.
-The Planning Commission will inventory the developable land within the Murray Planning Area so that plans can be made to protect already existing high-quality areas.
+A key element in the development and preservation of trees and green space is the identification of existing high- quality areas.
+The Planning Staff and the Planning Commission will inventory the developable land within the Murray Planning Area so that plans can be made to protect already existing high-quality areas.

 The combination of trees and open/green space will provide an environmentally friendly enhancement to the Murray environment.
+The Planning Staff and the Planning

-The Planning Commission will adopt measures for the provision of open/green space in new developments.
+Commission will adopt measures for the provision of open/green space in new developments.
 These measures may take the form of development techniques that create open/green space, conservation easements, dedication of land by developers, or purchase of land during the development process.

-The Planning Commission will also review and revise, where appropriate, the current landscaping requirements for new developments.
+The Planning Staff and the Planning Commission will also review and revise, where appropriate, the current landscaping requirements for new developments.
 A primary focus should be on the creation of green space buffers between developments of differing land use and density and improving the appearance of commercial and industrial properties.
-In addition, the Planning Commission will adopt measures to create vegetative corridors connecting developments and neighborhoods.
+In addition, the Planning Staff and the Planning Commission will adopt measures to create vegetative corridors connecting developments and neighborhoods.

-A key strategy in maintaining the visual appearance of an area is the installation of underground LAND USE ELEMENT Page 43 utilities.
+A key strategy in maintaining the visual appearance of an area is the installation of underground utilities.
 Murray currently requires the installation of underground utilities in new developments.
-This practice should be continued and opportunities taken to bury existing above ground utilities when they are presented.
+This practice should be continued, and opportunities taken to bury existing above ground utilities when they are presented.